weiran-aitech/shift_schedule/README.md

      - C-shift：16:00-24:00（3 employees required）
    - Every day, no employee works more than one shift.
    - Number of shifts are evenly assigned to employees.
-   - Shifts assined to any employee are spaced by at least 16 hours.
+   - Shifts assined to each employee are spaced by at least 16 hours.
    - Each employee has at least one day off in the 7-day period.

 App Result: